thoughtbot/hands-on-backbone-js-on-rails/README.md

 If you have any questions at all, access the private Campfire chat, email learn@thoughtbot.com, or attend the weekly office hours.
 However, don't wait until the office hours if you get stuck or have questions, we're here to help you!

+Finally, you can view the [source code for the fully completed application](https://github.com/thoughtbot/hands-on-backbone-js-on-rails-solution/commits/master).